pine-vm/pine/explore/internal-analysis/2026-09-20-elm-app-compilation-runtime-profile-analysis.md

 - Synthetic `CPU_TIME` leaves prevent conventional method self-time reporting.
 Direct parent-to-`CPU_TIME` intervals are the closest available exclusive estimate.
 - Raw inclusive totals are distorted by recursion and repeated stack frames.
-- No allocation stacks, allocation sizes, heap snapshots, or GC pause events are present.
+- Runtime GC-poll frames are present, but allocation stacks, allocation sizes, heap snapshots, collection counts, and GC pause events are not.
 - No hardware-counter data is available for cache misses or branch misprediction.
 - Framework and async frames dominate process-wide inclusive totals but do not identify application optimization targets.